India 101

 Vaccinations:

-Stay up to date on routine vaccines including COVID-19 and flu.
-Many doctors also highly recommend typhoid—check with your physician to see what's right for you.Domestic Travel:
+Stay up to date on routine vaccines like flu.
+Many doctors also highly recommend typhoid—check with your physician to see what's right for you.Currency:

 Arrange for an international data plan with your phone provider to make transportation and retail easier.
 The economy runs on WhatsApp!
 Some providers like T-Mobile offer free international data.Airport Transport: